We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 About blue light

-According to the American Academy of Ophthalmology (AAO), small amounts of blue light from computers or other digital screens do not create the eye health concerns that online retailers often warn about when selling blue light glasses.
+According to the American Academy of Ophthalmology (AAO), small amounts of blue light from computers or other digital screens do not correlate with the eye health concerns that online retailers often warn about when selling blue light glasses.

-They state that blue light from commonly used devices does not cause:
+The AAO adds that blue light from these devices does not cause:

 - eye damage or disease